Hybrid Block Successive Approximation for One-Sided Non-Convex Min-Max Problems: Algorithms and Applications: Introduction

 \subsection{Motivating Examples in SPCOM}

 {\bf Distributed non-convex optimization}: Consider a network of $K$ agents defined by a connected graph $\mathcal{G}\:=\{\mathcal{V},\mathcal{E}\}$ with $|\mathcal{V}|=K$, where each agent $i$ can communicate with its neighbors.
-A generic problem formulation that captures many problems that appear in distributed machine learning and signal processing (e.g., \cite{mateos2010distributed,liao2015semi,Hajinezhad17inexact,Giannakis15}) can be formulated as follows:
+A generic problem formulation that captures many distributed machine learning and signal processing problems can be formulated as follows \cite{mateos2010distributed,liao2015semi,Hajinezhad17inexact,Giannakis15}:

-where each $f_{i} : \mathbb{R}^N \rightarrow \mathbb{R}$ is a non-convex, smooth function, $h_{i}: \mathbb{R}^N\rightarrow \mathbb{R}$ is convex non-smooth function that plays the role of the regularizer and $x_i\in\mathbb{R}^N$ is agent $i$'s local variable.
+where each $f_{i} : \mathbb{R}^N \rightarrow \mathbb{R}$ is a non-convex, smooth function, $h_{i}: \mathbb{R}^N\rightarrow \mathbb{R}$ is a convex non-smooth regularizer, and $x_i\in\mathbb{R}^N$ is agent $i$'s local variable.
 Each agent $i$ has access only to $f_{i}$ and $h_{i}$.
-The non-negative constants $c_{i,j}$ are predefined, and they can be selected to represent different requirements on agent consensus.
-A common practice is to set $c_{i,j}\equiv 0, \; \forall~i,j$, and in this way the above problem reduces to the popular {\it consensus}-type problem \cite{nedic2009distributed}.
-If $c_{i,j}$'s are strictly non-negative, the problem becomes the {\it partial consensus} problem which often arises in distributed estimation \cite{Koppel16}.
-Despite the fact that there have been a number of recent works on distributed non-convex optimization \cite{di2016next,tian18,Daneshmand18,Jiang2017,Lian2017}, the above problem formulation cannot be covered by any of these due to two main reasons: 1) the nonsmooth regularizers $h_i$'s can be different across different local variables, invalidating the assumptions made in, e.g., \cite{di2016next} (which requires uniform regularizer across the nodes), and 2) the partial consensus constraints are considered rather than the exact consensus where $c_{i,j}\equiv 0,\; \forall~i,j$, and such general model cannot be covered in any of the works discussed above.
+The non-negative constants $c_{i,j}$'s are predefined, and they can be selected to represent different levels of agreement among the agents \cite{Koppel_proximity}.
+Despite the fact that there have been a number of recent works on distributed non-convex optimization \cite{di2016next,tian18,Daneshmand18,Jiang2017,Lian2017,luh19}, the above problem formulation cannot be covered by any of these due to two main reasons: {\it i)} the nonsmooth regularizers $h_i$'s can be different across the nodes, invalidating the assumptions made in, e.g., \cite{di2016next} (which requires uniform regularizer across the nodes), and {\it ii)} the partial consensus constraints are considered rather than the exact consensus where $c_{i,j}\equiv 0,\; \forall~i,j$.

 The above problem can be equivalently expressed as: